GHASS19/K-Means-Clustering-Customer-Segmentation-Case-Study/README.md

 ### K-Means clustering: Exercise Sets 2 and 3

 - Choosing K: The Elbow method

+The elbow method suggests we use 4 clusters.

 - Choosing K: The Silhouette method
+-
+The average silhouette score suggests that we use 5 clusters

 - Choosing K: The Gap statistic method
 - Visualizing clusters with PCA: Exercise Sets 4 and 5